lichaozhao/copilot-usage/readme.md

 5. Run `copilot-usage.py` or other file to obtain a CSV file.
 You can then perform any desired actions using a spreadsheet.

+## Known Issues

+If you encounter an error message indicating compatibility issues between mitmproxy and Python 3.8, you may need to reinstall certain packages with specific versions as prompted.

 ## Next Plan ?